keruu/create-empty-post-for-jekyll.sh/README.md

 ~~~
 jekyll-project/
 - _posts/
+- 404.html
+- _config.yml
+- about.md
 - Gemfile
--
+- Gemfile.lock
-- and more...
+- index.md
--
+- ...
-- new <- this is.
+- new <- Here.
 ~~~

 # Usage
-Pass the hiphen-delimited title character string as an argument and executed it.
+Pass the hiphen-delimited title character string as an argument and executed `new`.

 ~~~
 $ chmod +x new